lineality/source_it_module/README.md

 ### 1. Copy the source_it_module.rs file into your project:

 ### 2. Set Up in main.rs
+- List file each to include.
+You MUST list each file.
+There is no auto-detection or auto-inclusion.

 #### Example:
-- List each to include.
-You MUST list each file, there is no auto-detection or auto-inclusion.

 ```rust
 // In main.rs:
 mod source_it_module;